Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ## Joint Effort

 At level 5, the blade you are sworn to watches out for you in battle, communicating when it detects threats or openings.
-You may take two reactions per round, instead of just one.
-You can only spend one reaction per triggering event, like usual, even if you were to use different abilities.
+Once per round after you spend your reaction, you may spend 1 essence to recover it.

+At level 13, you may use this feature twice per round.

 ## Second Thought